 We will add links to our migration guides as they become available here.

 In the wake of all of these changes to Google Maps CREA has announced that they will begin pushing out latitude and longitude values for listings provided by some boards and that this will begin on June 5, 2018.

 We’re presuming this quick change to the CREA DDF is in response to Google Map changes and the profound effect it’s going to have on all real estate websites displaying listings and using maps.

 You can check the list of supported boards here https://support.crea.ca/DDF#/discussion/57/which-boards-allow-distribution-of-property-geolocation

-This will help greatly since it will reduce the need for geocoding services if latitude and longitude are being provided with listing data.
+This will help greatly since it will reduce the need for geocoding services if the latitude and longitude are being provided with listing data.
 Even if only some of the listings provide this data it still reduces the number of calls to Geocoding API to retrieve the coordinates giving you more imports per day.

-Between Google and CREA both making changes early June we hope the transition is as smooth as possible and does not create issues for RealtyPress users.
+Between Google and CREA both making changes in early June we hope the transition is as smooth as possible and does not create issues for RealtyPress users.
 We will be updating RealtyPress frequently to adjust for any unforeseen issues and appreciate your patience during this transition period.